Asymptotic arbitrage in the Heston model: Main results

 \subsection{The large deviations case}

-In this section, we shall be interested in proving asymptotic arbitrage results for the stock price process when the speed is linear.
-We shall in particular observe that the ergodicity of the variance process plays a key role.
-We first start though with the following two technical lemmas, which will be used heavily in the remaining of the paper, and the proofs of which can be found in Appendix~\ref{App:Appendix}. \begin{lemma} For any $(\alpha,\beta)\in\mathbb{R}^2$, the family $(t^{-1} X_t^{\alpha,\beta,0})_{t>0}$ satisfies a large deviations principle on~$\RR_+^*$ if $\beta>0$ and on ~$\RR_-^*$ if $\beta<0$ with speed $t^{-1}$ and rate function $\Lambda^*_{\beta}$ characterised in~\eqref{eq:Lambda*Delta0}. \end{lemma}
+In this section, we prove asymptotic arbitrage results (with linear speed) for the stock price process; we shall in particular observe that the ergodicity of the variance process plays a key role.
+We first start with the following lemma (proved in Appendix~\ref{App:Appendix}), which will be used heavily in the remaining of the paper.
+For precise definitions of large deviations principles (LDP), we refer the reader to the excellent monograph~\cite{DZ}; we shall use the non-standard terminology `partial large deviations principles' if an LDP holds only on subsets of the real line.